CSCfi/csc-user-guide/docs/apps/virusdetect.md

 ## Available

-*   Puhti: 1.7
+*   Puhti: 1.7, 1.8
 *   Chipster graphical user interface

 ### Usage

-To use VirusDetect in Puhti you first need to load _biokit_ and _virusdetect_ modules.
+To use VirusDetect on Puhti you first need to load _biokit_ and _virusdetect_ modules.
 ```text
 module load biokit
 module load virusdetect
 ```
-After that you can start Virus Detect with command `virus_detect.pl`.
+After that you can start Virus Detect with the command `virus_detect.pl`.
 For example:
 ```text
 virus_detect.pl --reference vrl_plant reads.fastq